-You can use the Pharmacy Directory to find the network pharmacy you want to use.
-There are changes to our network of pharmacies for next year.
+Our network has changed more than usual for 2021.
 An updated pharmacy directory is located on our website at express-scripts.com.
 You may also call Customer Service for updated provider information or to ask us to mail you a Pharmacy Directory.
-Please review the 2020 pharmacy directory to see which pharmacies are in our network.
+We strongly suggest that you review our current pharmacy directory to see if your pharmacy is still in our network.
+This is important because, with few exceptions, you must get your prescriptions filled at a network pharmacy if you want our plan to cover (help you pay for) them.